rjaros/kvision-examples/README.md

 ## Address book - fullstack

 A complete, multiplatform address book application.
 It presents an innovative way to build fullstack applications with KVision and
-[Jooby](https://jooby.org) micro web framework.
+[Jooby](https://jooby.org) micro web framework or [Spring Boot](https://spring.io/projects/spring-boot) framework.
 KVision closely integrates the client and the server side of the project with a shared data model and fully type-safe connectivity between both sides (based on automatically generated routings and JSON-RPC endpoints).
 The example project utilizes: